PennyLaneAI/qml/concepts/varcirc.rst

 Data processing
 ~~~~~~~~~~~~~~~

 Having embedded our data into a quantum state, we would now like to perform some processing.
 As it stands, our example circuit currently represents the *identity* :math:`f(x)=x`, which has no free parameters.
-By introducing additional gates, with parameters :math:`\bm{\theta}`, we can start building up more complex functions.
+By introducing additional gates, with parameters :math:`\mathbf{\theta}`, we can start building up more complex functions.

 For clarity, we restrict to a one-dimensional input :math:`x` and add in a single rotation operator, with free parameter :math:`\theta`.
 After applying this gate, the quantum node evaluated by our circuit becomes